[but] God shows his love for us in that while we were still sinners, Christ died for us. —Romans 5:8

 There is nothing more opposite than God and humanity.
 We’re talking about the best of the best and the worst of the worst; the most beautiful wonder and the most horrific perversion.
 The final chapter of the gospel story tells us what happens when the Wonder of wonders meets the horror of horrors.

 What didn’t happen is annihilation.
 He didn’t abandon us.
 He didn’t send endless curses upon us, though he could have done so and remained just.
 Instead, what God did was meet us in our sin.
 Immanuel (“God with us”), Jesus Christ, came down to live with sinners.
-But he wasn’t content to simply hang out with us.
+But He wasn’t content to simply hang out with us.
 He wasn’t content to simply be nice to us.
 Romans 5:8 says that Jesus died for us.
 Jesus died for sinful people who slap him in the face every chance they get.
-He took the penalty that we deserved to pay because of our sin, and he did it “to bring us to God” (1 Peter 3:18).
-Because of Jesus, everyone who believes in him has “become the righteousness of God” (2 Corinthians 5:21).
-Because of Jesus, everyone who believes in him is fit to be a child of God (John 1:12), and enjoy lasting satisfaction and joy in him once again (Psalm 16:11).
+He took the penalty that we deserved to pay because of our sin, and He did it “to bring us to God” (1 Peter 3:18).
+Because of Jesus, everyone who believes in Him has “become the righteousness of God” (2 Corinthians 5:21).
+Because of Jesus, everyone who believes in Him is fit to be a child of God (John 1:12), and enjoy lasting satisfaction and joy in Him once again (Psalm 16:11).

 Perhaps the reason the gospel doesn’t excite us sometimes is that we’ve narrowed the gap between us and God in our minds.
 We’ve cheapened his holiness, and we’ve minimized our sin.
-But the gospel narrative makes the gap between us and him as wide as it can possibly be.
+But the gospel narrative makes the gap between us and Him as wide as it can possibly be.

 And it’s only in seeing the enormity of the gap that we will truly rejoice because “Christ died for us.”